casdoor/casdoor-website/docs/session/management.md

 }
 ```

 Omit the `sessionId` parameter to delete all sessions.
-However, you cannot delete your current active session this way - the API will return an error if you try.
+The current active session cannot be deleted this way; the API returns an error.

 ## Session Cleanup